onejeuu/sc-file/README.md

 ## Options

 - `-O`, `--output`: **One path to output file or directory**.
 Can be specified multiple times for different output files or directories.
-If not specified, file will be saved in the same directory with a new suffix.
+If not specified, file will be saved in same directory with a new suffix.
 You can specify multiple `FILES` and a single `--output` directory.

 ## Examples